 Van Vechten’s tastes were varied, besides his novels, columns and reviews, he wrote an erudite cultural history of the house cat.

 The American Jazz Age was a time when LGBTQ people began to acquire a world of their own.
-Greenwich Village and Harlem were at the epicenter of Gay NYC.
+Greenwich Village and Harlem were at the epicenter of Gay New York.
 The gay life was not only tolerated, it became chic.
-Harlem was attractive to Van Vechten because it was a point of fusion for his gayness, his fascination with blackness, and his natural voyeurism.
+Harlem was attractive to Van Vechten because it was a point of fusion for his gayness, his fascination with Blackness, and his natural voyeurism.

 Debonair songwriter Porter Grainger, composer of the great blues classic T’aint Nobody’s Bizness, was openly a Van Vechten boyfriend, and so was controversial writer Richard Wright (Native Son, Black Boy).
 Grainger was totally open about being gay and Harlem Renaissance poet Langston Hughes was embraced by the Harlem community.
 Several influential figures in Harlem were queer, and this was mostly ignored by the neighborhood.

 Van Vechten also promoted African-American culture with his photography.
 His provocative, homoerotic photographs taken from 1932 until his passing in 1964, documented major Black figures in the American arts.
 He became an accomplished portrait photographer of the famous, shooting notable figures as diverse as Josephine Baker, Salvador Dalí and Gloria Vanderbilt.
 He shot just about every major artistic figure of his era.